HermanHiddema/gocompetitie.nl/docs/egd-graphql-api.md

 # European Go Database GraphQL API — agent reference

-> Self-contained development reference derived from the EGD Developer Guide and the complete published GraphQL API reference for version `2026.02`, retrieved 2026-09-11.
+> Self-contained development reference derived from the EGD Developer Guide and the complete published GraphQL API reference for version `2026.02`, retrieved 2026-09-11 and revalidated 2026-09-23.
 Use this file when the live documentation is unavailable.

 ## Agent instructions